 And this is exactly the problem, which OAuth (Open Authorization) resolves.
-Back in the year 2006-2007, researchers found that API (Application Programming Interface) lacked an open standard which could have allowed access to user’s information by third-parties, without revealing their passwords and with limitations.
+Back in the year 2006-2007, researchers found that API (Application Programming Interface) lacked an open standard that could have allowed access to user’s information by third-parties, without revealing their passwords and with limitations.
 OAuth was developed to boost the security of API servers.

-Let’s know more about API and OAuth Framework and how the latter boosts the security of the former.
+Let’s know more about the API and OAuth Framework and how the latter boosts the security of the former.

 APIs and the Need for Security

 API, in simple terms, refers to a method or piece of code written in any technology to establish communication between two or more software systems.
 While APIs help to unlock data from legacy systems, expose data and services to both internal and external partners, it is crucial that they are scalable, reliable, and most importantly secure.

 It is obvious that the organizations should have a clear idea of what kind of data is being exchanged through APIs and anticipate in advance the APIs usage and status, prospective partners/clients, and the level of security required.
 With the ever-increasing cyber-attacks and security vulnerability discoveries such as SSL Poodle and more, poor design in the API security or insufficient planning could result in potential threats and attacks on the organization’s data and resources and may even cause monetary losses.

 API Security deals with the authentication and authorization aspects of API.
 Authentication means determining the identity of the end-user and authorization means determining the eligibility of the end-user to access that specific data.